Back to Blog

 • FAQ sections with clearly marked Q&A pairs and FAQPage JSON-LD schema

-• Tables for comparative data
+• Tables for comparative data (AI systems extract table data reliably)

 • Bullet and numbered lists for multi-item content